Yin-Yin/SAP-Open-UI5-art-explorer/README.md

 Explore art styles.

 A demo app where you can explore paintings of different styles of art.
-The pictures come from WikiArt [a link](https://www.wikiart.org/).
+The pictures come from [WikiArt](https://www.wikiart.org/).

-DEMO (toDo: add lin to demo here once deployed)
+Demo available here: [artexplorer.netlify.com]https://artexplorer.netlify.com/

 You can also run the App locally and play around with it: